ralemy/node-red-contrib-itemsense/samples/README.md

 This will add a number of tabs that contain examples of how each node could be used.

-Finally, go to the Connect and Run Job nodes on the flow and select the correct Itemsense instance for your tests.
+Finally, go to the Connect and Run Job nodes on the flow and add your Itemsense instance information.

+**Note:** when creating your Itemsense instance, use the global context so you don't have to define it for each flow.
+When you use the global context, you only have to update the Connect and Run Job nodes in other flows to use that global instance.

+**Note:** the Itemsense Url is usually in the format of <code>http://[your-server-url]/itemsense</code>
+many times users forget to add a trailing <code>/itemsense</code> to the url.